UcWealth/100-days-of-code/log.md

 **Thoughts**: Now i see another way React helps with writing JS.
 I dont have to select DOM elements manually to modify them.
 I simply write my JSX and react renders them for me.

 **Link(s) to work**:[React-Weather-Finder](https://ucwealth.github.io/React-Weather-Finder/)

+### Day 14: January 31, 2020
+**Today's Progress**:
+1. I built videozone, an app where you can search for movies and it displays details about the movie on your screen.
+2. I built it with React and TMDB Api.
+3. I am yet to style it, so it looks pretty.
+It's functional though **Link(s) to work**:[Videozone](https://ucwealth.github.io/videozone/)